awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-su-tag.md

 # Tagging Systems Manager Parameters<a name="sysman-paramstore-su-tag"></a>

-You can use the Systems Manager console, the AWS CLI, the AWS Tools for Windows, or the [AddTagsToResource](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_AddTagsToResource.html) API to add tags to Systems Manager resources, including documents, managed instances, maintenance windows, Parameter Store parameters, and patch baselines\.
+You can use the Systems Manager console, the AWS CLI, the AWS Tools for PowerShell, or the [AddTagsToResource](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_AddTagsToResource.html) API to add tags to Systems Manager resources, including documents, managed instances, maintenance windows, Parameter Store parameters, and patch baselines\.

 Tags are used to organize parameters\.
 For example, you can tag parameters for specific environments, departments, or users and groups\.
 After you tag a parameter, you can restrict access to it by creating an IAM policy that specifies the tags that the user can access\.
 For more information about restricting access to parameters by using tags, see [Controlling Access to Parameters Using Tags](sysman-paramstore-access.md#sysman-paramstore-access-tag)\.